For Information: NHS Copyright

 This guidance for library staff summarises the key points of the CLA Licence and Library Privilege.
 It includes copies of declarations and statements that you can use, as well as FAQs and external links.

 Still unsure?
 This summary table shows the differences between copying under the CLA Licence and copying using Library Privilege.
+The decision-tree tells you when you need Copyright Fee Paid articles.

 Further help and support